-An innovative Indigenous art project has transformed the Melbourne Graduate School of Education to recognise the place of Indigenous Knowledges in education and create a culturally safe, welcoming, and respectful environment for Indigenous people.
+An innovative Indigenous art project has transformed the Faculty of Education to recognise the place of Indigenous Knowledges in education and create a culturally safe, welcoming, and respectful environment for Indigenous people.

-Breathtaking life-sized photographs, captured by Indigenous photographer James Henry, have been installed on several large walls in the Graduate School buildings.
+Breathtaking life-sized photographs, captured by Indigenous photographer James Henry, have been installed on several large walls in the Faculty School buildings.

-A symbolic large canvas by Indigenous artist Dixon Patten was also commissioned to express the importance of country and the Graduate School's commitment to recognise and prioritise the mutually beneficial exchange of knowledge between Indigenous and non-Indigenous Australians.
+A symbolic large canvas by Indigenous artist Dixon Patten was also commissioned to express the importance of country and the Faculty's commitment to recognise and prioritise the mutually beneficial exchange of knowledge between Indigenous and non-Indigenous Australians.

 Two of the four installations are accessible to the public during business hours:

 The art project was inspired by the University of Melbourne's strategy Advancing Melbourne, with its focus on Place and Community, and the Faculty's Indigenous Development Plan.
 The working group used these strategies as a springboard for ideation, guided by the thought "how might we create a welcoming environment for Indigenous staff and students?"
 What began as a few conservative ideas, such as commissioning artwork for use on Faculty publications, quickly grew with the idea put forward by James Henry: "imagine if this [entrance] wall was one giant photograph of the bush."